tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 The caption read,

 "Roses are Red.
 Free passes are due.
-Under a bed of orchids, you'll make all my dreams come true."
+Under a bed of geraniums, you'll make all my dreams come true."

+At the bottom, there was a postscript.

+**PS**

+**The geraniums never really came in right, Gary.
+You owe me.**

-I got home and saw the dead rat in the beanie on my pillow.
+That's when I got home from the cheese convention and saw the dead rat in the beanie on my pillow.
+You remember?
+The one that came with a gift card that read, "Gary Kraft?
+That's the kind of name look real good on a tombstone."

-Which brings us full circle.

-...
+So now you know my story and we've come full circle.

 ***Three detectives just left my apartment.
 Betty Lou busted out of the looney bin last night.***